Load Balancers

 Overview

 Load Balancers in Thalassa Cloud distribute incoming traffic across multiple targets to ensure high availability, reliability, and performance of applications.
-They support TCP, UDP, and HTTPS traffic, making them suitable for a variety of workloads.
+They support TCP and UDP traffic, making them suitable for a variety of workloads.
 Load balancers integrate with Thalassa Cloud Kubernetes through the Cloud Controller Manager (CCM), allowing seamless service exposure without manual configuration.

 Load Balancer Capabilities